openedx/edx-documentation/en_us/course_authors/source/running_course/course_student.rst

 * goals

 The student data that is available to course staff always reflects the set of live, current enrollments.
-Students can register for your course throughout the defined enrollment period, and they can unregister from a course at any time, which unenrolls them.
+Students can enroll in your course throughout the defined enrollment period, and they can unenroll from a course at any time.
 Students can also change their email addresses and full names at any time.
 As a result, you may want to download student data periodically to gain insights into how the student population changes over time.

 .. note:: In the future, edX may also request that students select a language and location.
 This data is not collected at this time.